MathCancer/PhysiCell/README.md

 + Updated PhysiBoSS Cell Lines sample project (flatten XML, initial positions as CSV).

++ Started combining change log into a more compact format: Each release family (1.y.z, such as 1.10.z) receives an extended entry with new changes grouped by minor release.
+This allows major releases to be grouped with subsequent minor feature enhancements and bug fixes, for a much shorter change log that's easier to read.
+README will document all changes of the current release family.

 ### Beta features (not fully supported):
 #### 1.11.0
 + Added `bool read_microenvironment_from_matlab( std::string mat_filename )` to `BioFVM_MultiCellDS`.
 This will read and overwrite from a stored microenvironment (in `mat_filename`, saved as a level 4 Matlab file) if it has the following format: